 When representing multiple campus units on a piece—for example, on the sponsor page of an event program—use a single UC San Diego logo with unit names set separately in text, subordinate to the logo.
 Do not use multiple logo sub-brand signatures together.

 Our students are proud of their college.
-So proud, in fact, that each of the six colleges has evolved a unique identity.
+So proud, in fact, that each of the seven colleges has evolved a unique identity.
 However, each college is first and foremost a part of the greater UC San Diego experience.
 It’s our university pride, and personality, that constitute predominant brand.

 When pairing the UC San Diego logo with a college logo, the space between the logos should be equal to two cap heights (the height of the "U").
 The rule line should be equal in width to the rule line below the campus logo and should extend one x height (the height of the "a") above and below the height of the campus logo.